The mountainous nation is home to eight major river systems.

-This 1,350 MW cascade represents more than three-quarters of the country’s total electricity capacity and 90 per cent of domestic electricity production.
-The remaining 430 MW of installed capacity is distributed over some 90 stations.
+This cascade provides around three-quarters of the country’s total electricity capacity and 90 per cent of domestic electricity production.

-This has led, as recently as 2011, to power shortages during dry periods, and even blackouts during prolonged droughts.
+This has led in the past to power shortages during dry periods, and even blackouts during prolonged droughts.

-Energy demand is expected to increase by 60 per cent in 2020, and there is a clear need for Albania to strengthen its energy security.
+Energy demand is expected to increase and there is a clear need for Albania to strengthen its energy security.
 While efforts to develop new thermal, wind and solar capacity are ongoing, hydropower remains the nation’s largest energy resource.

-Estimates show that only 30 to 35 per cent of Albania’s hydropower potential has been developed so far.
-Delays due to social and environmental concerns have been a deterrent to major projects.
+Estimates show that only about a third of Albania’s hydropower potential has been developed so far.

-Most of the new capacity installations are aimed at strengthening power supply to the south of the country, and to complete the planned cascade of projects on the Drin River.
-Ashta (53 MW), commissioned in 2012, was the largest hydropower project to be completed in Albania since the 1990s.
+Most of the new capacity installations are aimed at strengthening power supply to the south of the country.

-Another major project is the EUR 535 million Devoll River cascade, which will consist of two hydropower stations, Banja and Moglicë.
-With a total installed capacity of 256 MW, these two stations will produce around 729 GWh each year, increasing Albania’s electricity production by nearly 17 per cent.
+One major project is the Devoll River cascade, which will consist of two hydropower stations, Banja and Moglicë.
+With a total installed capacity of 256 MW, these two stations are expected to produce around 730 GWh each year, increasing Albania’s electricity production by nearly 17 per cent.